 The fourth track from their debut album may have peaked at number 8 on the charts, but I think it's underappreciated.
 The song follows the narrator, who is trying to win back his love who is leaving him.
-It's an irresistibly catchy tune with a classic country sound that make it a must listen.
+It's an irresistibly catchy tune with a classic country sound that makes it a must-listen.

 Honorable Mention Tracks: "Amie," "I Love the Way You Do That," "Class Reunion (That Used to Be Us)," "I Pray," "Somebody's Someone," "I'll Die Tryin," "Doghouse" and "You Walked In"